freshcom/freshcom-api-reference/content/topics.md

 ## I18n

 FreshCom API provides full support for I18n.
 Resources that support i18n can be have their attributes in unlimited number of languages.
 The default language is `en` and language can be changed by setting the `locale` query parameter.
+Every resources have a `locale` attribute, its value will always match the `locale` query parameter that used to get that resource.
+The `locale` attribute can be useful for caching purpose so that client can know which language the resource is in.

 #### Example Request for creating resource with locale